vczh-libraries/Release/README.md

   - **GacUI_Xml** Demo how to author GacUI XML resource file
   - **GacUI_Windows** Demo how to interact with native Windows OS features.

+Image files are not owned by this repo or organization except for GacUI logos.

 ## Creating a GacUI app using CMake

 Third party project for GacUI 1.0: https://github.com/mangosroom/GacUI-CMake-support